Killing of Richard Ward

-Richard Ward, 32, was fatally shot on 22 February 2022 by Pueblo County sheriff deputy Charles McWhorter during an incident in Liberty Point International Middle School in Pueblo West, Colorado.
+Richard Ward, 32, was fatally shot on February 22, 2022, by Pueblo County deputy Charles McWhorter during an incident in Liberty Point International Middle School in Pueblo West, Colorado.

-Richard Ward was questioned by the police after being observed attempting to enter a car that was not his in the middle school's parking lot.
-The tone of the conversation shifted dramatically after Ward was asked for his identification, if he had any weapons on his person and appeared to put an anti-anxiety pill in his mouth, which was followed by McWhorter, one of two deputies at the scene, dragging Ward out of the car and throwing him to the ground, shortly before shooting him three times in the chest.
+Ward was questioned by the police after being observed attempting to enter a car that was not his in the middle school's parking lot.
+He was asked for his identification and if he had any weapons on his person.
+After admitting that he may be armed with a pocket knife, he appeared to put something in his mouth.
+McWhorter, one of two deputies at the scene, forcefully removed Ward out of the car and placed him on the ground, shortly before shooting him three times in the chest.

-After reviewing the results, District Attorney Jeff Chostner determined that the deputies' actions were rational and "justified" because they "believed their lives or the lives of others were in jeopardy".
-On 17 February 2023, McWhorter earned a Purple Heart award from the Pueblo County Sheriff's Office for allegedly sustaining injuries during the incident.
-On 21 February 2023, Ward's family filed a federal lawsuit against McWhorter and his agency.
+After reviewing the results, District Attorney Jeff Chostner determined that the deputies' actions were "rational and justified" because they "believed their lives or the lives of others were in jeopardy".
+McWhorter earned a Purple Heart award from the Pueblo County Sheriff's Office for allegedly sustaining injuries during the incident.
+On February 21, 2023, Ward's family filed a federal lawsuit against McWhorter and his agency.

 Killing

-According to the report by the district attorney CIT, Richard Ward arrived with his mother Kristy Ward and her boyfriend Tommy Brown to the school, to pick up his brother from middle school.
+According to the report by the district attorney Critical Incident Team (CIT), Richard Ward arrived with his mother Kristy Ward and her boyfriend Tommy Brown to the school, to pick up his brother from middle school.
 Richard went for a smoke in the lot and was seen trying to get into a vehicle that was not his.
 He was confronted by school staff and was told to leave the premises.
 Tommy yelled at him to come back to the car.

 According to the report by the district attorney CIT, deputies were dispatched on a report that a "suspicious" individual was in the middle school's parking lot, trying to get into cars, became "aggressive" and was possibly "on something".
 The deputies arrived at the scene shortly after that and approached the suspect sitting in the rear passenger seat of a white SUV.
 Richard identified himself and gave the deputies his version of events, saying that he had confused the vehicle for his mother's white SUV and apologized to the driver.

 The tone of the conversation shifted dramatically after Ward was asked for his identification and if he had any weapons on his person.
-Ward appeared to put a pill into his mouth, which was followed by McWhorter, one of two deputies at the scene, pulling Ward out of the car.
-A brief physical altercation ensued culminating with McWhorter shooting him three times in the chest.
+After admitting to possibly being armed with a knife, Ward appeared to put a pill into his mouth, which was followed by McWhorter, one of two deputies at the scene, pulling Ward out of the car.
+A brief physical altercation ensued culminating with McWhorter discharging his service weapon three times, fatally wounding Ward.